Make-School-Courses/FEW-1.1-Web-Foundations/11-JavaScript-and-the-DOM/README.md

 1. Use CSS Position Relative
 1. Use top, right, bottom and left with absolute and relative position
 1. Compare and contrast relative and absolute position
-1. Use JavaScript to add and remove class names
+1. Use JavaScript to add and remove class names from elements
 1. Use interaction to modify the content and appearance of a page

-## Overview TT I
+## CSS position relative and absolute

 - CSS Position
   - What is absolute position?
     - Positions an element based on the top, right, bottom, and left
-    - Absolute elements look for a positioned ancestor for their context
+    - Absolute elements look for a **positioned ancestor** for their context
   - What is relative position?
-    - Positions an element relative to where it would normally be placed
+    - Positions an element **relative to where it would normally be placed**
   - Use Absolute and relative position together
     - Using these together let you define a context for a absolute elements